 Let’s start with the atheist ones.
-Why don’t they just call themselves atheists?
+Why don’t they just call themselves atheist?

 Perhaps agnostics-who-are-actually-atheist think “agnostic” sounds less offensive to religious people.
 This was, in fact, the main reason why the word “agnostic” came about.

-In The Kingdom of Speech (chapter two), Tom Wolfe writes that biologist and early Darwin supporter Thomas Huxley is responsible for the term:
+According to Tom Wolfe in The Kingdom of Speech (chapter two), biologist and early Darwin supporter Thomas Huxley coined the term:

 The other type of agnostic is someone who’s actually spiritual.
 These people think, or hope (and let hope delude them into believing) that something God-like exists.
-They just don’t want to come right out and say it.
+They just don’t want to say so.

-Perhaps agnostics-who-are-actually-spiritual can sense I’m an atheist, so they tell me they’re agnostic while telling their religious or spiritual friends that they’re spiritual.
-That way they can avoid being judged by anyone, or so they think.
+Perhaps agnostics-who-are-actually-spiritual can sense I’m an atheist, so they tell me they’re agnostic while telling their religious/spiritual friends they’re spiritual.
+That way they can avoid being judged by anyone—or so they think.
 (The religious people and I will both be judgmental anyway.)

 Conclusion Agnostic people are most likely either atheist and confused, or spiritual and in the closet about it.